 Book an appointment with a WCC alumni career coach.

 is a web-based comprehensive career assessment tool based on more than 20 years of scientific research and used by more than 400 leading business schools and corporations worldwide.
-Use CareerLeader to assess your business interests, abilities and motivators and how these qualities fit with various corporate cultures.
+It taps into your interests, motivations and skills, providing insight into your highest-potential career and employer culture match.

 - Preview CareerLeader

 - To register, type your email address and type the password olin-ALUMNI for the discounted alumni rate of $75.

 - Questions?
 Contact the Weston Career Center at 314-935-5950 or email firstname.lastname@example.org.

 Craft your résumé so it’s accomplishment-oriented and relevant to the specific job you are seeking.
 Review the résumé section in the WCC Career Guide to gain an understanding of starting with a STAR framework and formatting insights.